lovinghasi/verazhang/README.md

 # www.verazhang.com
-This repo holds the source code for my website verazhang.com
+This repo holds the source code for verazhang.com